alanqrwang/keymorph/README.md

 Check out the dedicated repository for the latest updates and models!

 ## Updates
+- [May 2024] Added option to use CSV file to train KeyMorph on your own data.
+See "Training KeyMorph on your own data" below.
 - [May 2024] [BrainMorph](https://github.com/alanqrwang/brainmorph) has been moved to its own dedicated repository.
 See the repository for the latest updates and models.
 - [May 2024] [BrainMorph](https://github.com/alanqrwang/brainmorph) is released, a foundational keypoint model based on KeyMorph for robust and flexible brain MRI registration!
 - [Dec 2023] [Journal paper](https://arxiv.org/abs/2304.09941) extension of MIDL paper published in Medical Image Analysis.
 Instructions under "IXI-trained, half-resolution models".